listlessbird/poland-ai-ts-workshop/exercises/03-persistence/03.3-persistence/problem/readme.md

 ## Steps To Complete

-- Modify the `useChat` hook call in the frontend to include the `chatId` (either from URL or backup) and any existing messages from the backend
+- Modify the `useChat` hook call in the frontend to include the `chatId` (either from URL or backup) and any existing messages from the backend.
+You should be able to explore the autocomplete in the options object passed to `useChat` to figure it out.

 - Update the form submission handler:
   - to set search params with the chatId when creating a new chat
   - to refresh the backup chatId when creating a new chat

 - In the backend POST handler:
   - implement retrieving an existing chat with `getChat(id)`
   - if the chat doesn't exist, create it with `createChat(id, messages)`
   - if the chat exists, append the most recent message with `appendToChatMessages`
   - modify `toUIMessageStreamResponse()` to save the AI response message using `onFinish` callback

 - Test your implementation by running the dev server and seeing if messages persist when you refresh the page

 - Test that new chats get unique IDs in the URL

 - Check that when you visit a chat URL directly, the previous messages load correctly